Second Mexican Empire: French invasion and establishment of monarchy

 The Assembly met in July 1863 and resolved to invite Archduke Maximilian to be Emperor of Mexico.
 The title of the executive triumvirate was formally changed to the Regency of the Mexican Empire.
 An official delegation left Mexico and arrived in Europe in October.
 In Europe, Maximilian was continuing negotiations with Napoleon III.
 He requested a plebiscite to ratify the establishment of the Empire by the Assembly of Notables.
 The referendum was granted, and the result was affirmative; critics viewed it as illegitimate and suspect due to being conducted by the occupying French authorities.
 Maximilian also rebuffed French efforts to outright annex the state of Sonora, an act which would later be used in his trial to defend against the Republican government's accusation that Maximilian had been a French puppet.
-Maximilian formally accepted the crown on 10 April 1864, and set sail for Mexico, arriving in Veracruz on 28 May and reaching the capital on 12 June.
+Maximilian formally accepted the crown on 10 April 1864 and set sail for Mexico.
+He arrived in Veracruz on 28 May and reached the capital on 12 June.

+Although French troops controlled the center of the country, the port of Veracruz, the capital Mexico City, and other major cities as north as Monterrey and as south as Oaxaca, President Juárez remained in the national territory, moving north toward the border.
+In the countryside, republican guerrillas waged warfare against the French troops and their Mexican army allies.